-Oregon Test Drive: Part I
+Oregon Test Drive

-A Sony inspired adventure into Oregon’s wildlands
+A Sony-inspired adventure into Oregon’s wildlands

 I’ve been contemplating the focus of a follow-up to my COVID response blog post for some time now.
 As most of you likely agree, it’s been a little tough to concentrate on any one topic of importance these days.